Price glitch examples

-Unfortunately, Asda was allowed to do this as it falls within their terms and conditions, so they were allowed to cancel orders before any goods were dispatched for delivery.
+Unfortunately, John Lewis was allowed to do this as it falls within its terms and conditions, so it was allowed to cancel orders before anything was dispatched for delivery.

 Cheap air fryers

-In a statement to The Sun, Amazon said third party sellers set their own prices and it was investigating what happened.
+In a statement to The Sun at the time, Amazon said third-party sellers set their own prices and it was investigating what happened.